Last Updated on: October 30, 2023

 However, things weren’t perfect.
 There were faults with the first shipment.
 Welding debris inside the pipes made one bar sound like a baby rattle.
 I filed a complaint and got another set sent quickly.
 Free of charge.
 It had faults too.
 But by combining items in the two shipments it worked fine.

-The bars are actually well made.
-Solid, with mounting properly dimensioned.
-And they look good.
+The bars are, dimensions-wise, pretty good.
+Solid, with good mounting points.
+And they look pretty good.
 Might add the fairing or upper set as well.
 Not made up my mind yet.
 Motea sells other useful stuff as well.
 They’re cheap.
 Thought about buying a set of soft bags.
 To have in addition to the KTM panniers, which I really don’t like.
 We’ll see about that later.

 GPS & Mount